Nixon White House tapes: "Smoking Gun" tape

 On April 11, 1974, the U.S. House Committee on the Judiciary subpoenaed the tapes of 42 White House conversations.
 Later that month, Nixon released more than 1,200 pages of edited transcripts of the subpoenaed tapes, but refused to surrender the actual tapes, claiming executive privilege once more.
 The Judiciary Committee rejected Nixon's edited transcripts, saying that they did not comply with the subpoena.

 Sirica, acting on a request from Jaworski, issued a subpoena for the tapes of 64 presidential conversations to use as evidence in the criminal cases against indicted former Nixon administration officials.
 Nixon refused, and Jaworski appealed to the U.S. Supreme Court to force Nixon to turn over the tapes.
 On July 24, 1974, the Supreme Court ordered Nixon to release the tapes.
-The 8–0 ruling (Justice William Rehnquist recused himself because he had worked for attorney general John N. Mitchell) in United States v.
-Nixon found that President Nixon was wrong in arguing that courts are compelled to honor, without question, any presidential claim of executive privilege.
+The 8–0 ruling (Justice William Rehnquist recused himself because he had worked for Attorney General John N. Mitchell) in United States v.
+Nixon found that President Nixon was incorrect in arguing that courts are compelled to honor, without question, any presidential claim of executive privilege.

 The White House released the subpoenaed tapes on August 5.
-One tape, later known as the "Smoking Gun" tape, documented the initial stages of the Watergate coverup.
-On it, Nixon and H. R. Haldeman are heard formulating a plan to block investigations by having the CIA falsely claim to the FBI that national security was involved.
+One tape, later known as the "Smoking Gun" tape, documented the initial stages of the Watergate cover-up.
+On it, Nixon and Haldeman are heard formulating a plan to block investigations by having the CIA falsely claim to the FBI that national security was involved.
 This demonstrated both that Nixon had been told of the White House connection to the Watergate burglaries soon after they took place, and that he had approved plans to thwart the investigation.
 In a statement accompanying the release of the tape, Nixon accepted blame for misleading the country about when he had been told of White House involvement, stating that he had a lapse of memory.

 Once the "Smoking Gun" transcript was made public, Nixon's political support practically vanished.
-The ten Republicans on the House Judiciary Committee who had voted against impeachment in committee announced that they would now vote for impeachment once the matter reached the House floor.
-He lacked substantial support in the Senate as well; Barry Goldwater and Hugh Scott estimated that no more than 15 senators were willing to even consider acquittal.
-Facing certain impeachment in the House of Representatives and equally certain conviction in the Senate, Nixon announced his resignation on the evening of Thursday, August 8, 1974, effective as of noon the next day.
+The ten Republicans on the House Judiciary Committee who had voted against impeachment in committee stated that they would now vote for impeachment once the matter reached the House floor.
+As a measure of how rapidly Nixon's support in Congress had evaporated, Senators Barry Goldwater and Hugh Scott estimated that no more than 15 senators were willing to even consider acquittal; Nixon would have been removed from office if fewer than 34 Senators voted not guilty.
+It was now clear that Nixon faced certain impeachment in the House of Representatives, and equally certain conviction and removal in the Senate.
+Realizing his position was untenable, Nixon resigned on the evening of Thursday, August 8, 1974, effective as of noon the next day.